Glossary

 To be distinguished from induced and avoided emissions

-• So-called “operated” emissions are those directly generated by activities under an organisation's direct control.
-This includes emissions from the organisation's installations, its vehicle fleet, leased and used assets, etc. These emissions are considered as "direct emissions" in the emissions classification according to ISO 14064.
+• So-called “operated” emissions are those directly generated by activities under the direct control of an Organisation.
+This includes emissions from the Organisation's installations, its vehicle fleet, leased and used assets, etc. These emissions are considered as "direct emissions" in the emission classification according to ISO 14064.

-• “Non-operated” emissions are those that arise from activities not directly under the organisation's control, but which are associated with its activities indirectly.
-This may include emissions generated by suppliers, upstream and downstream transport activities, etc. These emissions are generally classified as "indirect emissions" in the emissions classification.
+• “Non-operated” emissions are those arising from activities not directly under the Organisation's control but associated with its activities indirectly.
+This may include emissions generated by suppliers, upstream and downstream transport activities, etc. These emissions are generally classified as "indirect emissions" in the emission classification.

-These categories do not depend on the notion of ownership or leasing of emission sources by the organisation, but on operation and use.
+These categories do not depend on the Organisation's ownership or leasing of emission sources, but on operation and use.

 These elements do not directly concern the Bilan Carbone® since they do not influence calculation results.
-This characterisation only modifies the way emissions will be aggregated in the different exports (BEGES-R, ISO 14064, GHG-P).
+This characterisation only modifies how emissions will be aggregated in the different exports (BEGES-R, ISO 14064, GHG-P).

-• “Owned” emissions refer to the direct emissions of categories for which the organisation owns the assets or equipment.
-These emissions are considered as "direct emissions" in the emissions classification according to ISO 14064.
+• “Held” emissions refer to direct emissions from categories for which the Organisation owns the assets or equipment.
+These emissions are considered as "direct emissions" in the emission classification according to ISO 14064.

-• “Non-owned supported” emissions are categories for which the organisation does not own the assets or equipment but bears the costs.
-Supported emissions come from activities financed by the organisation.
+• “Non-held supported” emissions are categories for which the Organisation does not own the assets or equipment but bears the costs.
+Supported emissions arise from activities financed by the Organisation.
 They therefore appear in accounting exports.
-These emissions are generally classified as "indirect emissions" in the emissions classification.
+These emissions are generally classified as "indirect emissions" in the emission classification.

-• “Non-owned unsupported” emissions are categories for which the organisation neither owns the assets or equipment nor bears the costs.
-These emissions are generally classified as "indirect emissions" in the emissions classification.
+• “Non-held non-supported” emissions are categories for which the Organisation neither owns the assets or equipment nor bears the costs.
+These emissions are generally classified as "indirect emissions" in the emission classification.

 These elements do not directly concern the Bilan Carbone® since they do not influence calculation results.
-These two characterisations only modifies the way emissions will be aggregated in the different exports (BEGES-R, ISO 14064, GHG-P).
+These two characterisations only modifies how emissions will be aggregated in the different exports (BEGES-R, ISO 14064, GHG-P).

-Vehicle, tool, machine or engine, fixed or mobile, which can be defined within a geographic boundary or an organisational entity.
+Vehicle, tool, device or machine, fixed or mobile, which can be defined within a geographic boundary or an organisational unit.

-In the context of a Bilan Carbone® and regardless of the targeted maturity level, 100% of the equipment and installations over which the organisation exercises operational control, i.e. operates and uses, must be included in the organisational boundary.
+Within a Bilan Carbone® and regardless of the targeted maturity level, 100% of the equipment and installations over which the Organisation exercises operational control, i.e. that it operates and uses, must be included in the organisational boundary.
 Any other choice must be justified.

-Person(s) responsible for verifying and validating the assessment.
+Person(s) responsible for verification and validation of the assessment.
 The entire evaluation team is trained in the Bilan Carbone® method.
 The evaluation team is led by an evaluation lead.
-They are trained and certified in the evaluation of assessments.
+They are trained and certified in assessment evaluation.

-The entire team meets the following skills and principles:
+The whole team meets the following competencies and principles:

 • Evaluation expertise (training and certification)